 Here at Globetrotters HQ in the United Arab Emirates, we have been reflecting on what exactly is Christmas and how best to explain it to our Our Globetrotters – growing up far from our own cultural upbringing and without strong religious influences in our own lives.

-Mr Globetrotter and I were both bought up in Australia which is a predominantly Christian society and our childhoods are full of fabulous memories of hot summer days, shopping centre Santas, Carols by Candlelight and of course unwrapping gifts left under the Christmas tree on the morning of 25 December, by a fat bearded man named Santa (who in fact looks remarkable like the Grandad Globetrotter – seriously!)
+Mr Globetrotter and I were both bought up in Australia which is a predominantly Christian society.
+Our childhoods were full of fabulous memories of hot summer days, shopping centre Santas, Carols by Candlelight and of course unwrapping gifts left under the Christmas tree on the morning of 25 December, by a fat bearded man named Santa (who in fact looks remarkably like the Grandad Globetrotter – seriously!)

 We do not strongly identify with the religious aspects of Christmas but we do like to uphold Christmas traditions and the spirit of family and giving.

 As the years have gone on, the Globetrotters have become more curious as to whats and the whys – understandable when about half your classmates actually don’t observe Christmas (or have picked up on only a handful of our weird and wonderful customs!)